 The Carlson House was located not far from

-the First Christian we had visited the other day; fortunately, the address
+Christian we had visited the other day; fortunately, the address

 given was correct.
 In the case of many of the Wright properties, some